 - $5 million for a motor vehicle crash resulting in burn injuries and other trauma

-Although we cannot guarantee your specific case will have these same results, when you work with Sibley Dolman Gipe Accident Injury Lawyers, PA, our attorneys will fight hard for every last dollar you deserve.
+Although we cannot guarantee your specific case will have these same results, when you work with Dolman Law Group, our attorneys will fight hard for every last dollar you deserve.
+We identify the damages our clients suffered and demand a just payout from the at-fault party's insurer or take the case to trial and ask a jury to award appropriate compensation.

 Your Legal Rights After a Spinal Injury in Doral